 Data quality – Can you use the data you have?

-What are data quality dimensions?
+What is a data quality dimension?

 How many data quality dimensions are there?

-Data quality dimensions corresponding to data hierarchy
+Data quality dimensions correspond to data hierarchy

 Data hierarchy in any organization starts with a single data value.
 Data values of various attributes are grouped together for a specific entity or occurrence to form a data record.
 Multiple data records (representing multiple occurrences of same type) are grouped together to form dataset.
 These datasets can reside at any source or application to satisfy the needs of an organization.

 Data quality dimensions behave and are measured differently at each level of data hierarchy.
 Technically speaking, all data quality metrics fall under two broad categories: the first one relates to the data’s intrinsic characteristics, while the second relates to its contextual characteristics.
 See the following image to understand how data quality is assessed at each level.